 - Ceres’ designs are the most energy efficient, offering a lower carbon footprint, as well as lower operating costs.

-- Ceres uses materials that are durable, ensuring the longest possible life for the greenhouse
+- Ceres uses materials that are durable and of the highest quality, ensuring the longest possible life for the greenhouse

 - Ceres cares about the success of the customer, ensuring technical support throughout the build and even long after during greenhouse operations.